jarikomppa/soloud/README.md

 Preface
 -------

-When looking to add audio to your game, you have basically the choise to toss a lot of money at one of the fully-fledged engines (FMOD, BASS, WWISE, IrrKlang), try one of the free alternatives (SDL_Mixer, OpenAL), or roll your own.
+When looking to add audio to your game, you have basically the choice to toss a lot of money at one of the fully-fledged engines (FMOD, BASS, WWISE, IrrKlang), try one of the free alternatives (SDL_Mixer, OpenAL), or roll your own.

-The choise depends a lot on what kind of project you're running.
+The choice depends a lot on what kind of project you're running.
 If it's a multi-platform console title, outsourcing the audio engine and paying a lot of money for it makes sense.

 Whichever way you go, you'll eventually hit some issues, where the audio engine doesn't do what